 So we need to do this before presenting that cheque to the bank:

-- Take a penalty from the drawer of about 500 per cheque cause your goodwill will harm with this and the bank will also charge you.
+- First, Take a penalty from the drawer of about 500 per cheque cause your goodwill will harm by this and the bank will also charge you.

-- Present cheque in the bank again after confirming from the customer about the fund’s sufficiency.
+- Fifth, Present the cheque in the bank again after confirming from the customer about the fund’s sufficiency.

-- Present cheque within the validity period of that cheque.
+- Sixth, Present a cheque within the validity period of that cheque.
 Usually, a cheque will be valid for up to 3 months from the date of the cheque.

 A cheque can be cleared In an Insufficient fund situation?